 WHY YOU NEED TO USE AN AUTOMATIC TANK GAUGE (ATG)

-Tank gauging (volumetric measurement) has been done many different ways with varying degrees of accuracy.
-Currently most tank owners use one of two methods.
+Tank gauging (volumetric measurement) has been done in many different ways with varying degrees of accuracy.
+Currently, most tank owners use one of two methods.

 Many tank owners decide to use a diptape or a dipstick to gauge their tanks.
 This requires a person to climb on top of the tank and drop one end of the tape/stick down to the tank and then check the liquid level/height against a chart.
 This is often done at least twice in order to verify the measurement.
 This method is quite simple and straightforward, but cannot be said to be very reliable.